tdeboissiere/Kaggle/Ponpare/Ponpare_utilities/README.md

 - Validation data sets are created (see below for details)
 - Preprocessing steps are carried out on the data and validation data (see below for details)

 N.B.
-It takes a while for all preprocessing steps to complete
+It takes a while for all preprocessing steps to complete.
+The creation of validation sets and the preprocessing steps can be carried out individually (see below).

 ### Create validation data sets